sfc-gh-dwilczak/tutorials/docs/clouds/azure/scim/index.md

 Click add a user/group.
 ![Update](images/14.png)

+!!! warning
+    Make sure to add the group, not the user.

 Lets add the engineering group.
-Make sure to add the group, not the user.
 ![Update](images/16.png)

 Once the group is added we'll go back to provisioning.
 ![Update](images/17.png)

+!!! warning
+    This will only start the scheduled event.
+You will need to provision ondemand in the follow up step to see results.

 We'll start the provisioning task.
-This will only start the scheduled event.
 ![Update](images/18.png)

 Validate you want to start the provisioning scheduled task.